projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 FREE
    The I/O request slot is not used and new I/O requests can be delivered.
-This is the initial state on UOS creation.
+This is the initial state on User VM creation.

 PENDING
-   The I/O request slot is occupied with an I/O request pending to be processed by SOS.
+   The I/O request slot is occupied with an I/O request pending to be processed by Service VM.

 PROCESSING
    The I/O request has been dispatched to a client but the